bfdes/bfdes.in/posts/modern-warfare-gunsmith.md

 }
 ```

-This optimizer accepts _any_ underlying optimizer conforming to the `Optimizer<Weapon, Loadout>` interface, so we can [stub](https://en.wikipedia.org/wiki/Method_stub) out `WeaponOptimizer` when testing `LoadoutOptimizer`.
+`LoadoutOptimizer` accepts _any_ underlying optimizer implementing the `Optimizer<Weapon>` interface.
+We can [stub](https://en.wikipedia.org/wiki/Method_stub) out `WeaponOptimizer` when testing `LoadoutOptimizer`.

 ## Model correctness

-It is difficult to verify the usefulness of applying Consumer Theory in this context mainly because of the lack of in-game weapon data.
-When I wrote this article, most weapon data reported online for Modern Warfare was obtained experimentally.
-It was also far from complete.
+It is difficult to verify the usefulness of applying Consumer Theory to the study of Gunsmith.
+Weapon data is not publicly available; it has to be obtained by experiment.
+Data reported online is incomplete because data collection is so onerous.

+[^1]: Players will claim otherwise!
-[^1]: This is the case in real life, too.
+[^2]: This is the case in real life, too.
-[^2]: The K in [MP5K](https://www.heckler-koch.com/en/products/military/submachine-guns/mp5/mp5k/overview.html) stands for _Kurz_, German for "short."
+[^3]: The K in [MP5K](https://www.heckler-koch.com/en/products/military/submachine-guns/mp5/mp5k/overview.html) stands for _Kurz_, German for "short."
-[^3]:
-    For the sake of gameplay balance, this might not be entirely true.
-I bet the game won't allow you to eliminate recoil by stacking every recoil-reducing attachment on a weapon.
+[^4]: $n$ denotes the number of weapon attributes.
+[^5]: Note that multiple loadouts can have the same attribute vector.
+[^6]:

-    Also, some modifications prevent others from being made: for instance, you cannot attach a compensator to the muzzle of an [MP5SD](https://www.heckler-koch.com/en/products/military/submachine-guns/mp5/mp5sd/overview.html) because it has a sound suppressor built directly into its receiver.
-These exceptions are rare enough that we can ignore them.
+    OK, so not quite.
+Some modifications even prevent others from being made.
+For example, you cannot attach a compensator to the muzzle of an [MP5SD](https://www.heckler-koch.com/en/products/military/submachine-guns/mp5/mp5sd/overview.html).
+It has a sound suppressor built directly into its receiver.

-[^4]: Either way, $N$ is a large number.
+    Still, exceptions are rare enough that we can pretend they don't exist.

+[^7]: In other words, the [nonsatiation assumption](https://en.wikipedia.org/wiki/Local_nonsatiation) of Consumer Theory holds.
+[^8]: In other words, [marginal utility](https://en.wikipedia.org/wiki/Marginal_utility) does NOT diminish.
-[^5]: $P_{ij}$ is the additional utility we derive from having the _j-th_ slot populated with the _i-th_ attachment.
+[^9]: $P_{ij}$ is the additional utility we derive from having the $j$-th slot populated with the $i$-th attachment.
-[^6]: Research papers like [Bednarczuk E. (2018)](https://doi.org/10.1007/s10589-018-9988-z) and [Pisinger D. (1995)](https://doi.org/10.1016/0377-2217%2895%2900015-I).